British bronze sculpture founders and plaster figure makers, 1800-1980 - C

 Enrico Cantoni, Blenheim St, Chelsea, London 1889, 4 Blenheim St 1890, 38 Glebe Place, Chelsea 1891, 43 Glebe Place 1891-1893, 100 Church St, Chelsea 1893-1923.
 Plaster modeller, sculptors’ moulder and bronze founder.

-In censuses, Henry Cantoni was recorded in 1881 at 162-4 Gray’s Inn Rd as a plaster figure maker in the household of Raffaello Sani (qv), also a plaster figure maker.
+In the 1881 census, Henry Cantoni was recorded at 162-4 Gray’s Inn Rd as a plaster figure maker in the household of Raffaello Sani (qv), also a plaster figure maker.
 By 1889 he had set up independently.
 In subsequent censuses, Cantoni was listed in 1891 at 43 Glebe Place, Chelsea as a plaster moulder, age 31, with his wife Florence, and in 1901 and 1911 at 100 Church St as a sculptors’ moulder, working at home, a widower with his son Mario and daughter Irene, his son as his assistant, age 21, in 1911.
 David McGill exhibited a bronze bust of 'Enrico Cantone, Esq' at the Royal Academy in 1894 (Bilbey 2002 p.251).
 Cantoni registered his mark as a silver maker in 1903 (Culme 1987 p.73).

-Works in sculpture: Cantoni worked extensively for the Department of Science and Art at the Victoria and Albert Museum, 1892-1912, producing numerous reproductive plaster casts and fictile ivories for museums across the British Isles and overseas, including Edinburgh, Dublin, Birmingham, Sheffield and many smaller institutions, as is documented in the Victoria and Albert Museum’s extensive ‘Enrico Cantoni nominal file’ (V&A Archive, MA/1/C338; see also Bilbey 2002 p.251, where his association with the museum is given as starting in 1882).
+Works in sculpture: Cantoni worked extensively for the Department of Science and Art at the South Kensington Museum, later the Victoria and Albert Museum, 1892-1912, producing numerous reproductive plaster casts and fictile ivories for museums across the British Isles and overseas, including Edinburgh, Dublin, Birmingham, Sheffield and many smaller institutions, as is documented in the Victoria and Albert Museum’s extensive ‘Enrico Cantoni nominal file’ (V&A Archive, MA/1/C338; see also Bilbey 2002 p.251, where his association with the museum is given as starting in 1882).
 By 1893, Cantoni was using his memorandum paper to describe himself as a 'Moulder for Sculptors.
 Also bronzing and colouring', subsequently in 1903 designating himself a ‘Bronze founder & moulder for sculptors’.
-The fullest range of services is given on his invoice paper, dated 21 June 1911, when he appears as ‘Moulder.
+The fullest range of his services is set out on his invoice paper, dated 21 June 1911, when he appears as ‘Moulder.
 Mouldings and Castings of all Descriptions for Sculptors.
 Plaster Casts supplied for Schools.
 Casting in Bronze by lost wax known as the Cera Perduta Process, and also Bronzing and Colouring’.
-Towards the end of his 20 year association with the museum, cantoni was described by a museum official as having been ‘almost on the footing of an agent of the Board for casting work because he is cheaper and better than other firms and can be trusted to handle the Museum objects’ (V&A Archive, MA/1/C338, M2992/13).
+Towards the end of his 20 year association with the museum, Cantoni was described by a museum official as having been ‘almost on the footing of an agent of the Board for casting work because he is cheaper and better than other firms and can be trusted to handle the Museum objects’ (V&A Archive, MA/1/C338, M2992/13).

 For abbreviations, see Resources and bibliography.